APCs & IFVs

 Yet even more...

 Here's the Masters of Military 3D-printed version of the Stalwart, which is quite good.
-I have no idea what the sparkly stuff is in the bed.

 A pair of H&R's Sultans with aerials and decals.
 Decals are from the Dragon 1/144 MCV80/Chally 2 kit.
 They also have Union Jacks on the front.